stackforge/fuel-docs/infra/third_party.rst

 reviewed before getting pushed to OpenStack, while this may not scale it is advisable during the initial testing of the setup.

-There are several triggers that gerrit will match to alter the formatting of comments.
+There are several triggers that Gerrit will match to alter the formatting of comments.
 The raw regular expressions can be seen in `gerrit.pp <https://git.openstack.org/cgit/openstack-infra/system-config/tree/modules/openstack_project/manifests/gerrit.pp>`_.
 For example, to have your test results formatted in the same manner as